 Together with the other members of your cohort, you will attend biweekly lunchtime symposia.
 This noncredit Proseminar series provides an opportunity for you to hear from the Program Director, the faculty codirector, and members of the Classical Studies faculty as they discuss the particulars of applying to graduate programs.
 In addition, current graduate students in Classical Studies and related fields are often guests at our symposia.
 Many of these individuals are alumni of the post-baccalaureate program, and all can offer advice from their own personal experiences.

 You are also encouraged to take advantage of the many exciting opportunities to engage in the broader intellectual community around Penn.
 You are invited to attend as many outside lectures as possible, including the Classical Studies department’s weekly Thursday afternoon series and the Center for Ancient Studies’ Friday lunchtime series.

 Preparing for your first semester

 It is recommended that all students have studied Greek or Latin through the intermediate level so they can participate in the dedicated post-baccalaureate seminar courses.
 Therefore, we may recommend that you gain more formal training prior to entering the program.
 One option for facilitating your ongoing language education is to participate in our intensive introductory and intermediate summer courses in Greek and Latin; please visit the Summer Course Guide website for course details.

-Because all Classical Studies post-baccalaureate students are required to take placement tests on the day before classes begin in the fall, it is not necessary for you to register for courses before arriving on campus.
+Because all Classical Studies Post-Baccalaureate Program students are required to take placement tests on the day before classes begin in the fall, it is not necessary for you to register for courses before arriving on campus.
 If, for financial aid purposes, you must register for courses, you may register for the post-baccalaureate seminars in Greek (CLST 402) and Latin (CLST 403).
 We will determine whether adjustments need to be made to your schedule during the first week of classes.